shiyanlee/synapse_neurotransmitters/README.md

 ## Data format

+Bounding boxes (bbox) are small cropped EM focused on the synapse features with sufficient surrounding context.
-* MANC: Bboxes are centered on pre-synaptic points and extend 65 pixels in all directions.
+* MANC: Bboxes are centered on pre-synaptic points and extend 65 pixels in all x,y and z.
-* Hemibrain: Bboxes are centered on pre-synaptic points and extend 15 pixels in all directions.
+* Hemibrain: Bboxes are centered on pre-synaptic points and extend 15 pixels in all x,y and z.

 Note: Both pre- and post-synaptic points are enclosed within the box; otherwise, it is flagged in the `any_out_of_range` column of the bbox CSV.